zowe/docs-site/docs/user-guide/cli-using-using-environment-variables.md

 # Using environment variables

-**Note:** For information on configuring environment variables, see [Configuring Zowe CLI environment variables](cli-configuringcli-ev.md).
+**Note:** For information on how to modify Zowe CLI default environment variables, see [Configuring Zowe CLI environment variables](cli-configuringcli-ev.md).

 You can define environment variables to execute commands more efficiently.
 Store a value such as your password in an environment variable, then issue commands without specifying your password every time.